OPEN Peer Mentoring Scheme

 • To develop their understanding of mentoring, and some of the skills required to do it well; and

-• To enhance their motivation to engage and build their confidence to do so.
+• To enhance their motivation to engage with the other sector and build their confidence to do so.

 Most previous participants have found the scheme fulfilled their initial objectives, and allowed flexibility for those to evolve during the mentoring partnership.